pingswept/me30-website/content/notes/feather-programming.md

 ### Plug in your Feather to your computer

-The next step is to plug in your Feather to your computer with a USB data cable.
-When you plug it in, you should see a  light on the board near the number 13, showing that the Feather is getting electricity. **Make sure to use a data cable, not just a power cable!**
+The next step is to plug in your KB2040 to your computer with a USB data cable.
+When you plug it in, you should see a light on the board near the number 13, showing that the KB2040 is getting electricity. **Make sure to use a data cable, not just a power cable!**

 ### Install CircuitPython on your Feather

 Once the board powers up, it's time to load CircuitPython onto it.

-To install CircuitPython on your Feather, follow the basic steps below.
+To install CircuitPython on your KB2040, follow the basic steps below.
 These steps are adapted from Adafruit's CircuitPython tutorial.
 You can find more details at https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython.

-1. To your computer, [download](https://circuitpython.org/board/adafruit_feather_rp2040/) the latest version of CircuitPython for the Feather RP2040.
+1. To your computer, [download](https://circuitpython.org/board/adafruit_kb2040/) the latest version of CircuitPython for the KB2040.
 Putting CircuitPython on your computer is an intermediate step.
-You are not going to run CircuitPython onto your computer - your eventual goal is to get CircuitPython onto your Feather.
+You are not going to run CircuitPython onto your computer - your eventual goal is to get CircuitPython onto your KB2040.
-2. Enter the "bootloader" mode on your Feather by **holding down the BOOTSEL button as you press and release the RESET button.
-Continue to hold down the BOOTSEL button until the Feather's bootloader drive appears as "RPI-RP2" on your computer** (to which the Feather is plugged in).
-You need your Feather board in bootloader mode to install or update Circuit Python.
+2. Enter the "bootloader" mode on your KB2040 by **holding down the BOOTSEL button as you press and release the RESET button.
+Continue to hold down the BOOTSEL button until the KB2040's bootloader drive appears as "RPI-RP2" on your computer** (to which the Feather is plugged in).
+You need your KB2040 board in bootloader mode to install or update Circuit Python.
 3. Find the CircuitPython file that you downloaded onto your computer.
-Drag that file to the Feather's boot drive (the **RPI-RP2** drive).
+Drag that file to the KB2040's boot drive (the **RPI-RP2** drive).
-4. Watch for the Feather's light to flash again and for **RPI-RP2** to disappear, and for a new drive to appear on your computer called **CIRCUITPY**.
+4. Watch for **RPI-RP2** to disappear, and for a new drive to appear on your computer called **CIRCUITPY**.
-5. When you see the **CIRCUITPY** drive, you know that your Feather now has CircuitPython installed on it, and it is ready to receive, store, and execute Python files.
+5. When you see the **CIRCUITPY** drive, you know that your KB2040 now has CircuitPython installed on it, and it is ready to receive, store, and execute Python files.
 Congratulations!

 ![The CIRCUITPY drive](/img/circuitpy_drive.png)

-### Load a Python program onto your Feather.
+### Load a Python program onto your KB2040.

-The next step is to load your first Python program onto your Feather.
+The next step is to load your first Python program onto your KB2040.

-With CircuitPython installed, your Feather will look for and execute any Python program named **code.py** that is saved in the **CIRCUITPY** drive.
-Your Feather will do this on its own every time it starts up or resets.
-Every time the contents of the **code.py** file are changed, the Feather is triggered to reset -- and therefore to execute the updated code.
+With CircuitPython installed, your KB2040 will look for and execute any Python program named **code.py** that is saved in the **CIRCUITPY** drive.
+Your KB2040 will do this on its own every time it starts up or resets.
+Every time the contents of the **code.py** file are changed, the KB2040 is triggered to reset -- and therefore to execute the updated code.
 You do not need to manually run the new code.

-You can save code files with other file  names, besides **code.py**, on your Feather's CIRCUITPY drive, but they won't be executed by your Feather.
+You can save code files with other file  names, besides **code.py**, on your KB2040's CIRCUITPY drive, but they won't be executed by your KB2040.
 You will need to change their name to **code.py** in order for them to be run.

 To create and load your first Feather program, follow these steps:
 1. Open the Mu editor.